WWE Intercontinental Championship: History

 WWF North American Heavyweight Champion Pat Patterson became the inaugural champion on September 1, 1979.
 It was said he had unified his title with the South American Heavyweight Championship, in a tournament in Rio de Janeiro, although both the tournament and South American Championship were entirely fictional.

-On April 1, 1990, at WrestleMania VI, Intercontinental Heavyweight Champion The Ultimate Warrior defeated WWF World Heavyweight Champion Hulk Hogan to win the world title; so the Intercontinental Heavyweight Championship was vacated for the first time soon after.
-Mr. Perfect then won a tournament to crown a new Intercontinental Heavyweight Champion.
+On April 1, 1990, at WrestleMania VI, Intercontinental Champion the Ultimate Warrior defeated WWF Champion Hulk Hogan to win the world title; so the Intercontinental Championship was vacated for the first time soon after.
+Mr. Perfect then won a tournament to crown a new Intercontinental Champion.

 On October 17, 1999, Chyna became the only woman to hold the Intercontinental Championship by defeating Jeff Jarrett at No Mercy.
 Following the World Wrestling Federation's (WWF) purchase of World Championship Wrestling (WCW) in March 2001, the title was unified with the WCW United States Championship at Survivor Series, causing the United States Championship to become inactive.
 Then-United States Champion Edge defeated then-Intercontinental Champion Test.

 In 2002, after the first brand split had begun and the WWF was renamed WWE, Raw general manager Eric Bischoff began unifying his brand's singles championships.
 On July 22, 2002, the Intercontinental Championship was unified with the European Championship in a ladder match, in which then-Intercontinental Champion Rob Van Dam defeated then-European Champion Jeff Hardy.
 On August 19, 2002, Bischoff made a six-minute gauntlet match for the Hardcore Championship, with the winner facing Van Dam in a second unification match the next week on Raw.
 Tommy Dreamer successfully retained his title in that match, and lost to Van Dam in a hardcore match the next week.
 As a result of the victories over Hardy and Dreamer, Van Dam is regarded as the last European and Hardcore champion in WWE history; these were his first and fourth reigns with those respective titles.
 On September 30, 2002, Bischoff scheduled a match to unify the Intercontinental Championship with the recently created Raw-exclusive World Heavyweight Championship.
 The unification match took place at No Mercy the following month and saw then-World Heavyweight Champion Triple H defeat then-Intercontinental Champion Kane, making him the Raw brand's sole male singles champion.